vimalathithan17/quantum-classification-train/ARCHITECTURE.md

     4. Train a final model on the *entire* training set.
     5. Generate predictions on the hold-out test set.
 - **Output:** For each data type, the scripts save the OOF predictions, test predictions, and the final trained model artifacts (`.joblib` files) into a dedicated output directory (e.g., `base_learner_outputs_app1_standard/`).

+---

+### Data preprocessing, masking, and MaskedTransformer

+We made several coordinated changes to how preprocessing and missingness are handled across the pipeline to support conditional models and to avoid leaking information into scalers/dimensionality reducers.

+- MaskedTransformer (new): a small sklearn-style wrapper that "masks out" rows that are all-zero (or below an `eps` threshold) when fitting inner transformers (imputers, scalers, PCA, UMAP).
+It preserves row order and returns arrays of the same shape on transform by filling back transformed rows into their original positions.
+This prevents scalers / PCA from learning from artificially-zeroed rows that represent a missing modality for a sample.

+- Fallback behavior: `MaskedTransformer` exposes a `fallback` option (`'warn' | 'raise' | 'all'`) to control what happens when no non-zero rows are present during fit; by default it will warn and fall back to fitting on all rows.

+- Where used: The `MaskedTransformer` is used widely in base-learner pipelines (DRE flows and most pre-processing steps in CFE flows) to ensure scalers and PCA/UMAP fit only on rows with real signal.
+The `metalearner.py` intentionally keeps standard scalers unchanged (meta-features are dense and require regular scaling).

+- Per-sample masked loss in QML models: QML base-learners (conditional models) now compute per-sample losses and average only over the subset of samples that actually contain data for that modality (using an all-zero detection / missingness mask).
+This allows the model to forward-propagate all samples but ignore missing-modality rows when computing loss and backpropagating.

+- Artifact naming and sentinel scalers: For Approach 2 (CFE) the selected feature artifact is now saved as `selected_features_{datatype}.joblib`.
+Since conditional models do not use sklearn scalers, the training scripts save a sentinel `scaler_{datatype}.joblib` containing `None` so that `inference.py` can detect and skip scaling at inference time. `inference.py` was updated to handle `scaler is None` and log an info-level message when scaling is skipped.

+- LightGBM feature selection on raw data for CFE: Feature selection for conditional flows (Approach 2) is now performed on the raw DataFrame (with NaNs), so LightGBM can use its native missing-value handling when computing feature importances.
+Do not impute or scale before LightGBM selection for CFE.

+- Tuning change (Optuna): The hyperparameter tuning script `tune_models.py` was updated so that scaler hyperparameters are only suggested and used for Approach 1 (DRE).
+Approach 2 sets `scaler = None` during tuning and does not tune sklearn scalers (conditional models learn from missingness instead).

+- Tests: An end-to-end integration test (`tests/test_conditional_e2e.py`) was added to validate the entire train→save→inference path for conditional models (it uses a small synthetic artifact set and monkeypatches parquet reading to CSV during tests to avoid optional parquet engine dependencies).

 **Stage 4: Meta-Learner Training (`metalearner.py`)**
 - **Purpose:** To train a single, powerful "manager" model that learns from the predictions of the expert base-learners.